quixio/quix-docs/docs/tutorials/predictive-maintenance/phone-alerts.md

 ## Add the Pushover destination

-In this section you create a destination service that sends a push notification when an alert condition occurs.
+In this section you create a destination service that sends a push notification to your phone when an alert condition occurs.

-This microservice reads from the `ambient-alerts` topic and whenever a new message arrives, it sends a push notification to the Pushover app on your mobile phone.
+This service subscribes to the `ambient-alerts` topic and whenever a new message arrives, it sends a push notification to the Pushover app on your mobile phone.

-It also reads the contents of the message and enriches the notification with details on how the threshold was crossed, that is, whether the price is moving up or down.

 To set up the push notification service, follow these steps: